nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-03-02-you-cant-stack-rank-hierarchical-work-items/index.md

 resourceType: blog
 slug: you-cant-stack-rank-hierarchical-work-items
 aliases:
   - /blog/you-cant-stack-rank-hierarchical-work-items
 tags:
   - configuration
   - infrastructure
   - nwcadence
   - process
   - tfs2012
   - tf-service
   - tools
   - visual-studio
   - vs2012
 categories:
   - people-and-process
   - tools-and-techniques
-coverImage: nakedalm-experts-visual-studio-alm-14-14.png
+preview: nakedalm-experts-visual-studio-alm-14-14.png
 ---

 At the MVP Summit I was appalled by the number of people who asked questions about new features for supporting hierarchical _tasks_!
 I shared a disgusted look with [Peter Provost](https://www.linkedin.com/in/peterprovost/) and we had a quick (and I mean really quick) conversation that resulted in this post. it really comes down to one thing: